Pine View Medical Clinic offers a non-invasive solution to E.D.

-ST. LOUIS — Don’t start the summer with the same nagging problem of E.D.
-There’s another solution other than pills, which don’t address the real issue behind E.D.
-But the non-invasive procedure used at Pine View Medical Clinic does.
+ST. LOUIS – Don’t start the summer with the same nagging problem of E.D.
+The non-invasive procedure used at Pine View Medical Clinic addresses the real issue behind E.D that pills don’t.
 Pine View Medical Clinic offers a needle and surgery-free solution to E.D.
-Stop procrastinating, if E.D. is constantly on your mind, why not make an appointment at Pine View Medical Clinic.
+If E.D. is constantly on your mind, why procrastinate and not make an appointment at Pine View Medical Clinic?
 Andrew Reinhart talked about the latest breakthrough treatment called the true pulse protocol.
 There are no needles, drugs, or surgery.
 Plus, the downtime is minimal.
 Appointments are available, make one today.

 Pine View Medical Clinic offers a non-invasive solution to E.D.